 For additional information regarding the University of Chicago’s Policy on Harassment, Discrimination, and Sexual Misconduct, please see: harassmentpolicy.uchicago.edu/page/policy.
 For information regarding the University of Chicago’s Policy on Title IX Sexual Harassment, please see: titleixpolicy.uchicago.edu/policy.

 The University official responsible for coordinating compliance with this Notice of Nondiscrimination is Bridget Collier, Associate Provost for Equal Opportunity Programs.
 Ms. Collier also serves as the University’s Title IX Coordinator, Affirmative Action Officer, and Section 504/ADA Coordinator.
 You may contact Ms. Collier by emailing firstname.lastname@example.org, by calling 773.702.5671, or by writing to Bridget Collier, Office of the Provost, The University of Chicago, 5525 S. Ellis Ave., Suite B, Chicago, IL 60637.

-The University of Chicago is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+The University of Chicago is accredited by the Higher Learning Commission of the North Central Association.

 Cover photo by Robert Kozloff.